-Mid-morning we drive from the Sea of Marmara's Asian shores to the provincial centre of Çanakkale situated at the narrowest point in the Dardanelles Straits.
+After breakfast we travel we drive from the Sea of Marmara's Asian shores to the provincial centre of Çanakkale situated at the narrowest point in the Dardanelles Straits.
 Thirty kilometres south of Çanakkale we reach the site of ancient Troy, the setting for Homer's Iliad in which he recounts the final year of the Trojan War sometime in the 13th century BC.

-We also visit the new Troy Museum which opened in October 2018.
-The museum showcases archaeological findings of the ancient city, as well as 24 gold pieces known as the treasures of Helen of Troy.
+We also visit the Troy Museum which opened in October 2018.
+The museum showcases archaeological findings of the ancient city, as well as 24 gold pieces known as the treasures of Helen of Troy which date to 2400 BC.